microsoft/playwright/docs/out/api/class-browsertype.md

   - `args` <[Array]<[string]>> Additional arguments to pass to the browser instance.
 The list of Chromium flags can be found [here](http://peter.sh/experiments/chromium-command-line-switches/).
   - `chromiumSandbox` <[boolean]> Enable Chromium sandboxing.
 Defaults to `false`.
   - `devtools` <[boolean]> **Chromium-only** Whether to auto-open a Developer Tools panel for each tab.
 If this option is `true`, the `headless` option will be set `false`.
-  - `downloadsPath` <[path]> If specified, accepted downloads are downloaded into this directory.
+  - `downloadsPath` <[string]> If specified, accepted downloads are downloaded into this directory.
 Otherwise, temporary directory is created and is deleted when browser is closed.
   - `env` <[Object]<[string], [string]|[number]|[boolean]>> Specify environment variables that will be visible to the browser.
 Defaults to `process.env`.
-  - `executablePath` <[path]> Path to a browser executable to run instead of the bundled one.
+  - `executablePath` <[string]> Path to a browser executable to run instead of the bundled one.
 If `executablePath` is a relative path, then it is resolved relative to the current working directory.
 Note that Playwright only works with the bundled Chromium, Firefox or WebKit, use at your own risk.
   - `firefoxUserPrefs` <[Object]<[string], [string]|[number]|[boolean]>> Firefox user preferences.
 Learn more about the Firefox user preferences at [`about:config`](https://support.mozilla.org/en-US/kb/about-config-editor-firefox).
   - `handleSIGHUP` <[boolean]> Close the browser process on SIGHUP.
 Defaults to `true`.
   - `handleSIGINT` <[boolean]> Close the browser process on Ctrl-C. Defaults to `true`.